 Extended Studies students who eventually plan to pursue an undergraduate degree at SDSU should consult the sponsoring academic department to ascertain the applicability of 01 through 79 level courses offered in any certificate program toward their proposed course of study.

 Transcripts (for credit courses only)

 All transcripts come from the SDSU Office of the Registrar.
-To obtain an official transcript, order online via the SDSU Web Portal at www.sdsu.edu/e-services.
+To obtain an official transcript, order online via the SDSU Web Portal at sdsu.edu/webportal.
 The fee for each transcript is $7.
 On Demand transcripts can be obtained in person at the SDSU Office of the Registrar for a cost of $20 each.
 If you have taken extension courses, indicate this on your request.
-Unofficial transcripts are available free on the web at www.sdsu.edu/e-services.
+Unofficial transcripts are available free on SDSU Web Portal.

 Enrollment Verifications (credit and noncredit courses)

-To request an enrollment verification, mail or fax a written request with your signature to the College of Extended Studies registration office at (619) 594-0147.
-Include your student ID number, year, and term of enrollment and information on where to mail or fax the verification.
+To request an enrollment verification, complete the CES enrollment verification request form and mail or fax to the College of Extended Studies registration office at (619) 594-0147.
+Please allow 10 business day to process the request.

 If your check or charge is returned by the bank for any reason, the cashier's office will send a letter requesting payment for the amount of the original dishonored item plus a $35 dishonored payment charge.
 A $25 late fee will also be charged if applicable.
 The student has five days to pay the amount in cash, cashier's check, or money order to the cashier's office.
 Nonpayment of fees may result in cancellation of your registration and/or withholding of further services until all financial liabilities have been met.
 The state has the authority to withhold amounts owed to the University from any future state tax refund to which you may be entitled.